zenfish/muzak/README.md

-    If you modify the code (e.g. set "PRINT_SCORE=True" - I know, I know, I need a flag) and you have
-    <a href="https://musescore.com/">MusicScore</a> installed, music21 tries to funnel the notes you specified into
+    If you modify the code (e.g. set "PRINT_SCORE=True" - I know, I know, I need a flag) and you have [MusicScore](https://musescore.com/) installed, music21 tries to funnel the notes you specified into MusicScore's UI.
-    MusicScore's UI.